 The denominator consists of members with an outpatient or ED visit with a diagnosis of URI (ICD-9 codes 460 and 465 and ICD-10 codes J00 and J06).
 Claims/encounters with more than one diagnosis are excluded.
-Members also are excluded if there is a competing diagnosis within three days of the initial diagnosis or if they had a medication history (i.e., members had an antibiotic prescription filled within the prior 30 days).
+Members also are excluded if there is a competing diagnosis within three days of the initial diagnosis or if they had an antibiotic prescription filled within the prior 30 days.
 The numerator consists of members who were prescribed an antibiotic either on the same day as or during the three days after the diagnosis date.
 The measure is expressed as the percentage who received appropriate care (i.e., were not dispensed an antibiotic).